GoldV2/Checkers_v0.9/README.md

 ### !!!
 WARNING !!!
 Only works on Windows 10 devices
 Windows Defender may display a warning of a trojan in the .exe file
-Please visit the link below for more information
+Please visit the link below for more information of a sample file I sent to Microsoft
 https://drive.google.com/file/d/1F9yFrainCCDtdJUn078LLsdwXV1KFWP5/view?usp=sharing

 ### How to
+1. Make sure that your Windows Defender definitions are up to date.
+Follow the instructions on the link provided above
-1. Download and extract the file "Checkers_v0.9.zip"
+2. Download and extract the file "Checkers_v0.9.zip"
-2. Open the folder "Checkers_v0.9.zop"
+3. Open the folder "Checkers_v0.9.zop"
-3. Locate and run the file "Checkers_v0.9.exe"
+4. Locate and run the file "Checkers_v0.9.exe"
-4. If a Windows popup appears, press "more info", then "run anyways"
+5. If a Windows popup appears, press "more info", then "run anyways"